drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

-'Simple Launcher' has a tool in the Tools menu that can [Create Batch Files For Xbox360 XBLA Games].
+'Simple Launcher' has a tool in the Tools menu that can create [Batch Files For Xbox360 XBLA Games].
 Use this tool to automatic create BAT files for you.<br>

 ## NEC PC Engine / TurboGrafx 16